turingschool/lesson_plans/refactoring_patterns_stations.markdown

 * Go through the transformations on 184

 If you finish early, do the same for the Remove Middleman pattern (185-186)

-## Wrapup

-Spend the last five minutes returning to your Gist from the Warmup, edit to create a third version, and update your answers.

-## Corrections & Improvements for Next Time

-### Taught by Jeff on 8/25

-* Fixed the second code example above
-* Time was a little tight, consider having students read ahead of time
-* It'd be good to have them attempt the examples or something similar on their own